xgcm/xrft/doc/api.rst

 API reference
 #############

-This page provides a summary of xrft's top-level API.
+This page provides a summary of **xrft's top-level API**.
 For more details and examples, refer to the relevant chapters in the main part of the documentation.